Christonja/100-days-of-code/log.md

 **Today's Progress**: Continuing The Web Developer Boot Camp by Colt Steele working through the HTML videos

 **Thoughts**: I feel like I already know HTML quite well, but it's always interesting when you learn even more by simply going through it again by a different teacher.

+### Day 69: February 11, Monday, 2019

+**Today's Progress**: Continued with The Web Developer Boot Camp by Colt Steele

+**Thoughts**: Enjoying it so far.
+Especially the way he provides a website layout to replicate then shows how to replicate it.
+I'm enjoying that style of learning.
+Looking forward to continuing through the course.